Nader Shah: Death and legacy

 The most detailed account of Nader's assassination comes from Père Louis Bazin, Nader's physician at the time of his death, who relied on the eyewitness testimony of Chuki, one of Nader's favourite concubines:Around fifteen of the conspirators were impatient or merely eager to distinguish themselves, and so turned up prematurely at the agreed meeting place.
 They entered the enclosure of the royal tent, pushing and smashing their way through any obstacles, and penetrated into the sleeping quarters of that ill-starred monarch.
 The noise they made on entering woke him up: 'Who goes there?' he shouted out in a roar.
 'Where is my sword?
 Bring me my weapons!'
 The assassins were struck with fear by these words and wanted to escape, but ran straight into the two chiefs of the murder-conspiracy, who allayed their fears and made them go into the tent again.
 Nader Shah had not yet had time to get dressed; Muhammad Quli Khan ran in first and struck him with a great blow of his sword which felled him to the ground; two or three others followed suit; the wretched monarch, covered in his own blood, attempted – but was too weak – to get up, and cried out, 'Why do you want to kill me?
 Spare my life and all I have shall be yours!'
 He was still pleading when Salah Khan ran up, sword in hand and severed his head, which he dropped into the hands of a waiting soldier.
 Thus perished the wealthiest monarch on earth.After his death, he was succeeded by his nephew Ali Qoli, who renamed himself Adel Shah ("righteous king").
 Adel Shah was probably involved in the assassination plot.
 Adel Shah was deposed within a year.
-During the struggle between Adel Shah, his brother Ibrahim Khan and Nader's grandson Shah Rukh and almost all provincial governors declared independence, established their own states, and the entire Empire of Nader Shah fell into anarchy.
+During the struggle between Adel Shah, his brother Ibrahim Khan and Nader's grandson Shah Rukh, almost all provincial governors declared independence, established their own states, and the entire Empire of Nader Shah fell into anarchy.
 Oman and the Uzbek khanates of Bukhara and Khiva regained independence, while the Ottoman Empire regained the lost territories in Western Armenia and Mesopotamia.
 Finally, Karim Khan founded the Zand dynasty and became ruler of Iran by 1760.
 Erekle II and Teimuraz II, who, in 1744, had been made the kings of Kakheti and Kartli respectively by Nader himself for their loyal service, capitalized on the eruption of instability, and declared de facto independence.
 Erekle II assumed control over Kartli after Teimuraz II's death, thus unifying the two as the Kingdom of Kartli-Kakheti, becoming the first Georgian ruler in three centuries to preside over a politically unified eastern Georgia, and due to the frantic turn of events in mainland Iran he would be able to maintain its autonomy until the advent of the Iranian Qajar dynasty.
 The rest of the Iranian territories in the Caucasus, comprising modern-day Azerbaijan, Armenia, and Dagestan broke away into various khanates.
 Until the advent of the Zands and Qajars, its rulers had various forms of autonomy, but stayed vassals and subjects to the Iranian king.
 In the far east, Ahmad Shah Durrani had already proclaimed independence, marking the foundation of modern Afghanistan.
 Iran finally lost Bahrain to House of Khalifa during Invasion of Bani Utbah in 1783.